gracebml/deepseek-ocr_fine-tuning/results/outputs/checkpoint-534/README.md

 ---
-base_model: ./deepseek_ocr
+base_model: unsloth/DeepSeek-OCR
 library_name: peft
-pipeline_tag: text-generation
+pipeline_tag: image-to-text
+license: apache-2.0
+language:
+- vi
 tags:
-- base_model:adapter:./deepseek_ocr
+- base_model:adapter:unsloth/DeepSeek-OCR
 - lora
 - transformers
 - unsloth
+- ocr
+- vietnamese
+- handwriting-recognition
+datasets:
+- UIT-HWDB
 ---

-# Model Card for Model ID
+# DeepSeek-OCR Fine-tuned for Vietnamese Handwriting Recognition

 <!-- Provide a quick summary of what the model is/does. -->

+This is a LoRA adapter fine-tuned from **DeepSeek-OCR** for Vietnamese handwriting recognition (OCR) task using the **UIT-HWDB** dataset.

 ## Model Details